armenbod/cryptic_crosswords/README.md

 ## Scripts

 The trainer and wrapper python files are originally derived from the [HuggingFace transformers](https://github.com/huggingface/transformers/tree/main/examples/pytorch/question-answering) examples page.
-Some minor changes were made - please compare files with the original commit if interested.
+Some minor changes were made to the runfile to save predictions - please compare files with the original commit if interested.

 ## Data

-The clues dataset has been downloaded from this website: [link](https://cryptics.georgeho.org/data/clues)
+The clues dataset has been downloaded from this website: [link](https://cryptics.georgeho.org/data/clues).
+Please download and save into the ./data folder.

 ## Parameters

-Editable parameters are available in the `param.py` file.
+Editable parameters are available in the `parameters.py` file.